College Panhellenic Council (CPC)

 • Zeta Tau Alpha

-No, many women choose to go through recruitment to meet people and make new friends!
+No, many students choose to go through recruitment to meet people and make new friends!
 Recruitment is an opportunity for you to visit the sororities, get a glimpse of Greek life and assess whether or not you would like to be a part of of the Fraternity & Sorority Life community at the University of Cincinnati.

 Although the College Panhellenic Council does not require a minimum GPA to participate in recruitment, each sorority may establish their own minimum GPA required for membership.
 If you have a question about a particular sororities requirement, please contact the chapter directly.